dmychel/terminal/README.md

 ## Other:

 This projects' styling has been completely migrated to scss.
 While trying to add multiple terminals I quickly realized the way css applies styling globally ,would make styling a lot more convoluted than it should be.
-I decided to use SCSS for use of its modules and variables.
-Now the styling should be easily scalable.
+I decided to use SCSS to scale and organize classnames with more ease.

 <br/>